$L^{p}$-estimate of Schr\"odinger maximal function in higher dimensions: INTRODUCTION

-which recovers the sharp result of Du-Guth-Li in \cite{DGL}.
-So our result can be regarded as a higher dimensional generalization of \cite{DGL}.
-On the other hand, our result is better than Wu's in all dimensions.
-However, for $n \geq 3$, our result can't still reach $p_{\text{ness}}$ (see Table 1).

 Let us say a few words on the proof scheme of Theorem \ref{th4}.
 The basic tool is polynomial partitioning introduced by Guth in \cite{G2}, which helps us to make the dimensional reduction.
 We will adopt the algorithm, repeated application of polynomial partitioning, which has similar spirit as Hickman-Rogers in \cite{HR1}.
 Hickman-Rogers built the algorithm to estimate $\|Ef\|_{BL^{p}_{k,A}(B_R)}$, where $Ef$ represents the extension operator associated with restriction problem.
-By building polynomial partitioning on $BL^{p,q}_{A}$-norm, we show the algorithm also works to estimate $\|e^{it\Delta}f\|_{BL^{p,q}_{A}(B_R^\ast)}$.
-But $BL^{p,q}_{A}$-norm has no vanishing property as the $k$-broad norm $BL^{p}_{k,A}$.
-So we will revise Hickman-Rogers' algorithm by adding one stopping condition.
-For handling the case if the algorithm ends with the additional stopping condition, we need one class of refined Strichartz estimates which is an important tool to research $L^p$-estimate of Schr\"odinger maximal function as in \cite{DGL,DGLZ,DZ}.
-By making use of the arguments as in \cite{DGL,DGLZ}, we establish bilinear $L^p$-estimate of Schr\"odinger maximal function in lower dimensions.
+By building polynomial partitioning on $BL^{p,q}_{k,A}$-norm, we show the algorithm also works to estimate $\|e^{it\Delta}f\|_{BL^{p,q}_{k,A}(B_R^\ast)}$.